hackerb9/vt340test/docs/kindred/diablo/README.md

 spacing".
 (Courier 72 is a 10-pitch font.)

-The extra large bullet point which DEC is extremely fond of in their documentation is referred to by the [Diablo Printer Supplies Guide](Diablo_Printer_Supplies_Feb1981.pdf) as a "Burger Dot".
+The extra large bullet point which DEC is extremely fond of in their documentation is referred to by the [Diablo Printer Supplies Guide][supplies] as a "Burger Dot".
+Internet lore has it that it was named after "Mr.
-Internet lore has it that it was named after "Mr. Berger" at DuPont who had taken to filling in the "o" by hand to make his points stand out better.
+Berger" at DuPont who had taken to filling in the "o" by hand to make his points stand out better.

+[supplies]: https://hackerb9.github.io/vt340test/docs/kindred/diablo/Diablo_Printer_Supplies_Feb1981.pdf "Diablo Printer Supplies 1981"

 ## Print wheels, 96-petaled daisies, and solenoid hammers